Basil Avocado Ice Cream Recipe

 My love for ice cream goes back to my younger days.
 I grew up under the impression there were only four ice cream flavors – strawberry, vanilla, chocolate, and buttered pecan.
 Later when I switched schools and began spending more time on Dallas’ northside I got exposed to a whole new world.
 I spent a lot of time at my classmate and good friend, Luke’s house.
 His mother always offered me ice cream after dinner and it was different sorbets and fancy flavors like Dulche de leche and Amaretto.

 Dope beats, fresh eats.
-Enjoy this delicious, dairy-free basil avocado ice cream!
+Enjoy this delicious, dairy-free basil avocado ice cream recipe!

 - 3 medium ripe avocados